 The best time to visit Gujarat is from June to March, when the weather is pleasanter as compared to the summers, when humidity rules the roost in the state.
 It is very well connected to all major cities and towns of the country, as well as to other parts of the world through a couple of international airports.

-Take a look at what places you shouldn’t give a miss when in the resplendent state of Gujarat.
+Take a look at what places you shouldn’t give a miss when in the resplendent state of Gujarat and surprise your friends and family with an amazing tour of this extraordinary land!

 The only natural habitat of the Asiatic Lions, Gir National Park is the best place to come face to face with them.
 Truly one of the best places to visit in Gujarat, Gir is also home to a variety of other rare wild animals, such as hyenas, fish owls, black bucks and many more.
 Spread across nearly 1412 sq km of land, this is also the only national park in India that has a community living inside its perimeters, and that too in complete harmony with each other.
 That eerie feeling of anticipation that you get, while riding the open top jeeps, looking for lions is unworldly, and a must do for whenever you are in Gujarat.